Skip to main content

 We strive to maximize the effectiveness of our detector while keeping our false positive rate - incorrectly identifying fully human-written text as AI-generated - under 1% for documents with over 20% of AI writing.
 In other words, we might flag a human-written document as AI-written for one out of every 100 fully-human written documents.

 We’re committed to safeguarding the interests of students while helping institutions maintain high standards of academic integrity.
-We will continue to adapt and optimize our model based on our learnings from real world document submissions, and as large language models evolve to ensure we maintain this less than 1% false positive rate.
+We will continue to adapt and optimize our model based on our learnings from real-world document submissions, and as large language models evolve to ensure we maintain this less than 1% false positive rate.

 How does Turnitin ensure that the false positive rate for a document remains less than 1%?